ppadovani/KibanaNestedSupportPlugin/README.md

-See [KNQL Plugin](https://ppadovani.github.io/knql_plugin/overview/) for official documentation etc.
+See [KNQL Plugin](https://ppadovani.github.io/knql_plugin/overview/) for official documentation, installation instructions etc.

+Open any issues here that you might have with the plugin, as well as requests for new versions.

 ---